 - Lean meat.

 However, carbohydrates and fats are also needed for muscles, so don’t neglect them!

-Regardless of the other types of exercise you are doing, your cardiovascular health should always be a main focus.
+Regardless of the other types of exercise you’re doing, your cardiovascular health should always be one of your main areas of focus.
 For this, we suggest using the Sky Stepper, the Slalom Skier, and the Arm & Pedal Bicycle to give yourself a full-body workout in the open air.

 Whatever your fitness level or the type of exercise you choose, we at Sunshine Gym hope you take up nutrition and hydration habits which are best for your mental and physical wellbeing.

 If we’ve got you thinking about your own food and drink habits, save or share this article using the links below…